ethanporcaro/tracking-toolkit/README.md

 ## Usage

-You can press the space bar to start streaming data from OpenVR.
-If Auto Keying is on, it will start inserting keyframes for the target (opaque) models.
-It doesn't use any fancy keying or NLA features, it simply (over)writes the transformations.
+You can press the `Start Recording` button to start writing keyframes to the object.
+It will clear the existing ones for the current action!

+The data is recorded in sub-frames and won't necessarily match your framerate.
+It is saved as fast as OpenVR provides it.
+The viewport will max out at 60fps, but the data is recorded and applied at OpenVR's precision.

+When you press the space bar, the realtime tracking will temporarily pause and the recorded take will play.

+It is encouraged to save each successful take to an NLA track, so it doesn't get overwritten.

 ## Troubleshooting